selfup/repo-one/README.md

 **Update: 5/4/2015**

     I will be doing stuff in Javascript now :)
-    I will be taking notes of a recource I am learning from All 'notes' will be taken via vim and pushed in iTerm2
+    I will be taking notes of a resource I am learning from

 Just a way to keep track :)